I am one of those people who is obsessed with scones.

 Obviously, you need to try this flavor combination first so you can check out the balance of tangy sweetness.
 But as the seasons change, you can incorporate different flavors.

 Try dark chocolate chips and orange zest for winter.
 It tastes like one of those chocolate oranges – remember devouring those as a child?
-Another combination that I love is blueberries and lemon zest for spring, or chopped strawberries and white chocolate chips for summer.
+Another combination that I love is blueberries and lemon zest for spring, or simply blackberries, or chopped strawberries and white chocolate chips for summer.
+Our grapefruit oat scones recipe is another tasty combo you’ll enjoy to eat in the mornings.

 Simply use the same amounts of chopped fruit (no need to chop the blueberries) and chocolate chips (or nuts) as listed in this recipe.
 Have fun with it!